 The user will consume the response via the DialogFlow dialogue interface hosted by Google.
 The python script to perform the fulfillment is hosted in Heroku via Gunicorn which is a Python WSGI HTTP Server.

-4) EVALUATION

-To evaluate our chatbot, there are two aspects with categories we assess, namely
+4) EVALUATIONo evaluate our chatbot, there are two aspects with categories we assess, namely

 Efficiency based on performance